 World Mental Health Day is celebrated on 10th October globally every year, with an intention to promote awareness regarding the importance of mental health and address related health issues.
-The theme for 2020 is Mental Health for All: Greater Investment - Greater Access.
+The theme for 2022 is 'make mental health and well-being for all a global priority.'

 Mental health is an essential constituent of our health.
 A good health does not refer to merely the absence of any disease but it revolves around complete physical, social and mental well-being.
 As stated by WHO statistics, around 450 million people suffer from mental disorders worldwide and they are one of the primary causes of poor health.

 This year due to the coronavirus pandemic, our lives have changed considerably.
 People are experiencing stressful work conditions, no social life, children are unable to meet their teachers, friends, many people lost their jobs.
 We all are anxious about our future and all these circumstances indicate that the need to make provisions for good mental health is of utmost importance.